 You get a full temp spectrum, replaceable batteries, tons of customization via the Davinci Smartphone app and a 10 year warranty.

 Solo 2 Review Summary

 The upgrades to the Solo 2 are exactly what was needed.
 Nothing more, nothing less.
 It’s not a game changer by any means nor is it really truly portable.
-But the Solo 2 offers one of the best session style experiences (along with the Mighty) that you can currently get out of a portable vaporizer.
+But the Solo 2 offers one of the best session style experiences (along with the Mighty but at a better price) that you can currently get out of a portable vaporizer.
 It’s reliable, durable and produces consistent results.